Maksim2498/rapid-scada-vk-bot/README.md

-# ВК-бот для интеграции с Rapid SCADA
+# Rapid SCADA VK Bot

-Здесь будет что-то написано, но позже
+Bot used for integrating Rapid SCADA with VK